gohugoio/hugo/docs/content/extras/menus.md

 The parent of an entry should be the identifier of another entry.
 Identifier should be unique (within a menu).

-The following order is used to determine identity Identifier > Name > LinkTitle > Title.
+The following order is used to determine an Identifier:

+> Name > LinkTitle > Title.

 This means that the title will be used unless linktitle is present, etc. In practice Name and Identifier are never displayed and only used to structure relationships.